khuonghieu/python-practice/README.md

 ## Then

-- Come up with an algorithm to update data in file `data.json` with the object provided **without using direct object assignment**.
+- Come up with an algorithm to update data in file `data.json` with the object provided **without using direct object/ variable assignment**.
 - The result should be written to file `result.json`.

 ## Expected output